GeoffCox/sterling-svelte/src/routes/(app)/components/dialog/+page.md

 export let open = false;

 /**
- * The return value from the dialog.
+ * The return value from the dialog:
- * After the dialog closes: Empty string indicates cancellation and a value indicates form submission.
+ * - an empty string indicates cancellation
+ * - a value indicates form submission.
  */
 export let returnValue = '';